RVAbonita/first_streamlit_app/README.md

 # My Parents New Healthy Diner

 #### Introduction:
-As part of the "Hands On Essentials - Data Applications" course, I've created an engaging Streamlit application called "My Parents New Healthy Diner."
+As part of the "Snowflake - Hands On Essentials - Data Applications" course, I've created an engaging Streamlit application called "My Parents New Healthy Diner."
 This interactive app lets users explore and customize breakfast favorites in a fun way.

 #### Project Scope: